issa-project/issa-pipeline/pipeline/README.md

 - pdf URL
 - thematic descriptors

-After cleaning and processing metadata (which would be different for each use case scenario) the following intermediate files are produced:
+After pre-processing metadata (which would be different for each use case scenario) the following intermediate files are produced:
 - metadata json according to the [schema](../doc/ISSA_json_schema.txt)
 - files containing pdf URLs for the full text extraction in the next step
 - (optionally) text files with title and abstract text for training the indexing models